 Let us know what you think of Felixstowe

 We’d love to know what your thoughts are on Felixstowe.
+Did you enjoy your visit or did the parking put you off?
 Let us know in the comments section below or contact us here direct.
 It’s certainly more than just the Port of Britain!

 ‘Sleepy Suffolk’ is an apt misnomer – the term was ‘SELIG SUFFOLK’ meaning religious Suffolk due to the high number of churches in the county.
 Just thought we’d mention it!

-Make sure to check out other places we recommend you visit on your travels in Suffolk including the city lost to the sea – Britain’s Atlantis – the forest where a UFO was spotted in 1980, and the resting place of Suffolk folklore’s devil dog, Black Shuck.
+Make sure to check out other places we recommend on your travels in Suffolk including the city lost to the sea, the forest where a UFO was spotted in 1980, and the resting place of Suffolk folklore’s devil dog, Black Shuck.